 Neuroscientist Dr. Michael Persinger at Leurentian University of Canada conducted research into the relationship between seizures and meditation.
 In 1993 he studied 1,018 meditators.
 The results of his research shows that meditation can led to symptoms of partial epilepsy, including hearing voices, feeling vibrations and experiencing visual abnormalities.
 Epileptic patients suffer from auditory and visual hallucinations, with many believing that they have spiritual experiences, including speaking with God.

-Certain meditation techniques—the Third Eye meditation, for instance—involve quite forcefully focussing your mind.
-For beginners, the practice of focussing the mind can be a challenge.
-If we are not used to focussing our minds, the strain of doing so can cause discomfort and strain, leading to headaches.
+For beginners, the practice of focusing the mind can be a challenge.
+If we are not used to focusing our minds, the strain of doing so can cause discomfort and strain, leading to headaches.